 What Is Credit Card Churning?

-In short, credit card churning is the act of opening and closing credit card accounts frequently to take advantage of various promotions, such as opening bonuses, spending bonuses, and so forth.
+In short, credit card churning is the act of opening and closing credit card accounts frequently to take advantage of various promotions.

 Some refer to it as “app-o-rama” because you apply for a handful of credit cards all at once every few months.
 Then rinse and repeat.